gkrantz/windbot_email/README.md

 * Rename an already existing screenshot in the folder.

 #Notes
-* This program will attempt send anything new that enters the folder of the .jar file.
+* This program will attempt to send anything new that enters the folder of the .jar file.
 * When a program like this asks for your gmail acc/pass then you probably want to make a new Gmail instead of using your main one.
 Making a new one will work fine.